DarknessRdg/django-paranoid-model/README.md

 person.phones.all(with_deleted=True)  # will return all and include soft deleted person.phones.all(with_deleted=False)  # will return all not soft deleted
 ```
+The explanation why Paranoid Query does it, is because imagine we have a *person* and we have *2 phones related to that person*, and that *person has been soft deleted*, and by cascade person's phones also soft deleted.

+Now imagine that in the future, that person wants a report of your datas once saved in database, so when we filter his data, we will need, also, his data deleted.

+That is why paranoid query will include soft deleted when querring related_name with a soft delete instance.

 ### Filter()
 ```py